senchalabs/connect/Readme.md

 ### Use middleware

 The core of Connect is "using" middleware.
-Middleware are added as a "stack" where incoming requests will execure each middleware one-by-one until a middleware does not call `next()` within it.
+Middleware are added as a "stack" where incoming requests will execute each middleware one-by-one until a middleware does not call `next()` within it.

 ```js